-A change of 100 basis points in interest rates at the reporting date would have increased / decreased loss before tax for the year by the amounts shown below.
+A change of 100 basis points in interest rates at the reporting date would have increased / decreased loss before tax for the year shown below.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.

-Profit or lo ss before tax
+Profit or loss

-100 bps 100 bps
+100 bps

-Increase Decrease
+Increase

-As at 30 June 2022 Ru pees
+Rup

-Cash flow sensitivity - Variable rate financial liabilities (4,557,149) 1 557 1 10
+As at 30 June 2022

-As at 30 June 2021 (4,337,147) 4,557,149
+Cash flow sensitivity - Variable rate financial liabilities (4,557,149)

-Cash flow sensitivity - Variable rate financial liabilities (1200 (11)
+As at 30 June 2021

-Other-state (4,377,644) 4,377,644
+Cash flow sensitivity - Variable rate financial liabilities (4,377,644)